XxlyitemXx/Mira-Intellihome/README.md

 * **Contact:**  Provide your team's names and a link to the GitHub repository.
 * **Acknowledgments:** Give credit to any external resources or libraries you've used.

-Remember to replace placeholders like `yourusername` and the API key instructions with your actual information. content_copy
-Use code with caution.